ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-01-kitronik-aqeb-parts.md

 ## Power Switch

-The power switch allows you to turn off the Kitronik Air Quality and Environmental Board when it is not in use.
+The power switch allows you to turn off the Kitronik Air Quality and Environmental Board when is powered on.

 ![kitronik-aqb-power-switch](assets/kitronik-aqb-power-switch.png)

 ## Micro USB Connector

-This conn
+This connector is an alternative way to power the board.
+This port can attach rechargeable battery packs with a maximum voltage of 5 volts.

+.
 ![kitronik-aqb-usb](assets/kitronik-aqb-usb.png)

-## Solar Penel Input
+## Solar Panel Input

+The solar panel input can be used to attach solar panels with a maximum voltage of 5 volts to power the device.
+The solar panel can also be used to carge rechargable batteries attached to the battery pack.

 ![kitronik-aqb-solar](assets/kitronik-aqb-solar.png)